gcallah/work/chaps/bacon.md

-We can best grasp the logic of Bacon's ontology by beginning with his statement of "the task and purpose of human Power," which is "to generate and superinduce on a given body a new nature or new natures."[^23] The [New Organon]{.underline} reinterprets nature as a collection of bodies that behave and take on attributes in accordance with laws of nature.
+We can best grasp the logic of Bacon's ontology by beginning with his statement of "the task and purpose of human Power," which is "to generate and superinduce on a given body a new nature or new natures."[^24] *The New Organon* reinterprets nature as a collection of bodies that behave and take on attributes in accordance with laws of nature.
 These laws, once understood, can be harnessed to bring about desired effects.
-It should be stressed that it is not particularly important for Bacon *why* the laws of nature are what they are or *how* a particular law brings about a certain effect; the important thing to understand is *that* a certain cause has the effects that it does.
+It should be stressed that it is not particularly important for Bacon *why* the laws of nature are what they are or *how* a particular law brings about a certain effect; the important thing to understand is simply *that* a certain cause has the effects that it does.

 In addition to speaking of nature as the realm over which man must exercise his right of dominion, Bacon speaks of simple and compound